 Treasury yields only affect fixed-rate mortgages.
 The 10-year note affects 15-year conventional loans while the 30-year bond affects 30-year loans.

 How Treasury Notes Work

 The U.S. Treasury Department sells bills, notes, and bonds to pay for the U.S. debt.
 It issues notes in terms of two, three, five, and 10 years.
 Bonds are issued in terms of 30 years.
 Bills are issued in terms of one year or less.
 People also refer to any Treasury security as bonds, Treasury products, or Treasurys.
 The 10-year note is the most popular product.

 Treasury note yields change every day.
 That's because investors resell them on the secondary market.
 When there's not much demand, then bond prices drop.
 Yields increase to compensate.
 That makes it more expensive to buy a home because mortgage interest rates rise.
 Buyers have to pay more for their mortgage, so they are forced to buy a less expensive home.
 That makes builders lower home prices.
-Since home construction is a component of gross domestic product, then lower home prices slow economic growth.
+Since home construction is a component of the gross domestic product, then lower home prices slow economic growth.

 Low yields on Treasurys mean lower rates on mortgages.
 Homebuyers can afford a larger home.
 The increased demand stimulates the real estate market.
 That boosts the economy.
 Lower rates also allow homeowners to afford a second mortgage.
 They'll use that money for home improvements or for purchasing more consumer products.
 Both stimulate the economy.